 The ACM Symposium on Applied Computing (SAC) has been a primary gathering forum for applied computer scientists, computer engineers, software engineers, and application developers from around the world.
-SAC2016 is sponsored by the ACM Special Interest Group on Applied Computing (SIGAPP), and will be held in Pisa, Italy.
-In SAC2015, the technical track on Intelligent Robotics and Multi-Agent Systems (IRMAS) joined the former tracks on Intelligent Robotic Systems (ROBOT) and Cooperative Multi-Agent Systems and Applications (CMASA) which had been organized as separate technical tracks in past editions of SAC.
-In SAC2016, the IRMAS track will be organized for the second time, exploiting the inherent synergy between Robotics and Multi-Agent Systems, thus aiming to bring together these highly related and exciting research fields.
+SAC 2017 is sponsored by the ACM Special Interest Group on Applied Computing (SIGAPP), and will be held in Marrakech, Morocco.
+In SAC 2015, the technical track on Intelligent Robotics and Multi-Agent Systems (IRMAS) joined the former tracks on Intelligent Robotic Systems (ROBOT) and Cooperative Multi-Agent Systems and Applications (CMASA) which had been organized as separate technical tracks in past editions of SAC.
+The IRMAS track will be organized for the third time in SAC 2017, exploiting the inherent synergy between Robotics and Multi-Agent Systems (MAS), thus aiming to bring together these highly related and exciting research fields.

 Topics of Interest

 |Autonomous robotic systems||Robot localization, mapping, exploration, and navigation|

 |Multi-agent systems (MAS) theory||Artificial perception and computer vision|

 |Cooperative robotics and cooperative MAS||Deployment, coverage and patrolling|

 |Distributed control architectures||Social and service robotics|